apache/zeppelin/README.md

-sudo apt-get install openjdk-7-jdk sudo apt-get install npm sudo apt-get install libfontconfig sudo npm -g install grunt-cli sudo npm -g install bower
+sudo apt-get install openjdk-7-jdk sudo apt-get install npm sudo apt-get install libfontconfig

-# Optional: If you're limited to what ports you can access externally
+# Optional: If you're limited to what ports you can access externally, use this (portions of the maven build use git):
 # git config --global url."https://".insteadOf git://

 # install maven